astroidex/foss4g-2019-workshop-postgresql-postgis-for-beginners-aemde/foss4g-2019-workshop-postgresql-postgis-for-beginners-aemde.md

 ### Excercise 5: QGIS: Load data from **_natural_earth2_** and from your new database

 1. Open QGIS.
 Choose :menuselection:`Geospatial --> Desktop QGIS --> QGIS Desktop` .
-1. Load countries from the database natural_earth2
+1. Load countries (table `ne_10m_admin_1_states_provinces_shp`) from the database natural_earth2
 1. Create a new PostGIS connection to your new database foss4g
 1. Load your new table cities
 1. Add a new point to your cities table and mark the place where you come from (approximately)

 ![](img/qgis_cities.png)

 ## QGIS import data to PostgreSQL via QGIS DB Manager

 You can use the QGIS DB Manager to import/export data to/from your database.
 You find the QGIS DB Manager in the menu at Database -> DB Manager.
-You already need a connection to the PostgreSQL database that you would like to use.
+You need a connection to the PostgreSQL database that you would like to use.

 Best way is to add the data you would like to import to a QGIS project.
 You can filter the data if you only want to import a subset of your data.